Buying Guide to Eames Style Lounge Chairs (UK 2024)

 By doing a little more digging around online you should be able to whittle down to a few worth contacting.

-Ideally, you want to purchase from a UK based furniture business that you can speak with or email with, to discuss any aspect in greater detail and who can provide transparency and a track record, who hold physical stock.
+Ideally, you want to purchase from a UK based furniture business that you can speak with or email with, to discuss any aspect in greater detail and who can provide transparency and a track record, and who hold physical stock.
 There are a handful of well established and transparent UK companies you can compare products and pricing with.

 You will most likely be dealing with cheaper woods, wrong angles, plastic parts and PU leatherette or cheaper thin leathers.
 The old adage of "if it is too good to be true, then it probably isn't" remains.

-The mid-priced options, ranging from £700-£1,000 approximately, can all vary in finish and quality.
+The mid-priced options, ranging from £800-£1,000 approximately, can all vary in finish and quality.
 Many will arrive semi-assembled or requiring full assembly depending on the supplier.
 The cushions will most likely be glued or screwed into the shells internally rather than attached with clips like the original.
 They may also be without any zip detail or venting to the underneath of the cushion itself.

 Note: Should you need to replace a seat button or a cushion in the future this may be problematic if they have been glued in.